 Also, we experience some problems with Banner from time to time.
 Part of the problem can be remedied by clicking Save/Submit frequently (every ten minutes, at least), since the system tends to timeout if you don't.
-Other than that, if you encounter any anomalies when you are entering grades, please email INSTR_UPDATE-L@UNM.EDU.
+Other than that, if you encounter any anomalies when you are entering grades, please email INSTR UPDATE-L@UNM.EDU.

 With regards to issuing grades, UNM has a host of different grading options and procedures.
-You can read about these in the UNM-Valencia 2014-2016 Catalog on pp. 16 - 18.
 What follows is a summary and more complete explanation of grading procedures.